 Taste test your three fabulous meals, then choose one to eat right now and pack up the other two for future meals.
 How did they all turn out?
 Are you getting a sense of flavor notes and their impact?
 What would you do differently next time?

 This is our final lesson in my home cooking boot camp.
 If you’ve completed all eight, congratulations!
-And if you haven’t, then click here to see all eight lessons and learn to make your kitchen a vibrant and efficient part of your healthy eating process.
+And if you haven’t, then consider working your way through the curriculum so you can make your kitchen a vibrant and efficient part of your healthy eating process.
 You can take control of your food and it doesn’t have to be complicated.

 Want to learn more about healthy eating?
 Join us for the next Whole Life Challenge.
 This eight-week challenge will improve your mind, your body, and your daily habits, leaving you happier, healthier, and in control of your lifestyle.
 If you’re ready for a change, this is your opportunity.
 Click below to learn more: